wonsunahn/CS1632_Spring2024/deliverables/1/README.md

 ## Description

-For this assignment, your group will determine a test plan for the simple game Coffee Maker Quest, based on the requirements listed.
+For this assignment, your group will determine a test plan for the Rent-A-Cat system , based on the requirements listed.
 There are several known **defects** in the software; you will need to find and report on **at least three**.
 Additionally, a traceability matrix showing the mapping of test cases to requirements is required.